Port

 At the pier, meet your expert guide trained in outdoor leadership and knowledgeable about the area's history, indigenous culture, and local plant life.
 Here your adventure begins.

 At the base of the mountain, pause to rearrange the hiking order and add/remove some layers of clothing.
-From here, the climb starts gradually up an old dirt utility road.
-For the next two-plus miles, the gradient gradually increases uphill, with loose rocks that are often wet.

 Please note: Minimum age is 15 years.
 Participants must be in good physical condition and able to walk unassisted.
 Tour involves an approximately two-hour trek over sometimes steep, wet and uneven terrain, including rocks and exposed roots.
 Suitable only for fit, agile guests.
 There are natural obstacles and high cliff-top trails without barricades.
 Participate at your own risk.
 Waiver must be signed, and medical conditions disclosed.
 It is essential that you wear warm, layered clothing to fully enjoy and participate in this excursion; outer layer should be waterproof and windproof.
 Wear comfortable, waterproof hiking boots and wool or synthetic hiking socks.
 Tour operates rain or shine but may be canceled by the operator in the event of extremely bad weather or unsuitable conditions.